atomicojs/formilk/doc/fm-input-checkbox.md

 title: fm-input-checkbox
 ---

-Create a checkbox with effect on the form.
+Creates an `input[type=checkbox]` with effect on forms that adapts according to the definition of the slot.

 ```html preview
 <fm-input-checkbox>slot</fm-input-checkbox>